This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 It is estimated that Muslims in Switzerland make up some 5 percent of the total population, which translates to roughly about 400,000 people.
 As a consequence, Ramadan in Switzerland is not as festive as it is in predominantly Muslim countries.

 Furthermore, the long daylight hours present an additional challenge for those engaged in Ramadan fasting; in some cases, Switzerland has been recorded to receive daylight for as long as 17 hours in a single day.
-This means that Muslims in Switzerland have, at times, endure a punishing 17 hour fast while utilizing what little time remains to rest, pray and have their pre-dawn meals.
+This means that Muslims in Switzerland have, at times, endured a punishing 17-hour fast while utilizing what little time remains to rest, pray and have their pre-dawn meals.

 The Geneva Mosque.
 Image © Wikipedia.org